 RLDP does not work on 5-GHz Dynamic Frequency Selection (DFS) channels.
 However, RLDP works when the managed access point is in the monitor mode on a DFS channel.

-If RLDP is enabled on mesh APs, and the APs perform RLDP tasks, the mesh APs are dissociated from the controller.
-The workaround
+If RLDP is enabled on mesh APs, and the APs perform RLDP tasks, the mesh APs are dissociated from the controller

 If RLDP is enabled on non-monitor APs, client connectivity outages occur when RLDP is in process.

 If the rogue is manually contained, the rogue entry is retained even after the rogue expires.